 You have the opportunity to participate in additional citizenship activities that are designed to help support you as an online instructor.
 Some of these include:

-Participating in general Online Community discussions, blogs, and forums.
+Participating in general Online Community discussions, blogs, course groups, and forums.

 Viewing campus broadcasts such as devotionals, firesides, university forums, and all-employee meetings.